-A major factor that can impact your decision to have a hair transplant is the cost, and it is largely affected by the price of operating theatres.
+A major factor that can impact your decision to have a hair transplant is the cost.
+It is largely affected by the operation theatre cost.
 It’s an essential part of the surgery that a proper place exists to perform it.
-Having aimed to join the European Union, Turkey has taken vast measures to improve its healthcare sector, both government and private.
+Since Turkey aims to join the European Union, the country has taken vast measures to improve its healthcare sector.
+Developments are made in both public and private.

 The assurances for the safety of procedures performed here are many.
 Lower cost in no way entails poor quality.
 Turkey is among the top destinations of choice for cosmetic surgeries, according to the International Society of Aesthetic Plastic Surgery.
 In the first half of 2018 alone, 178,000 people came to Turkey for health purposes according to the Turkish Ministry of Health while the Turkish Healthcare Travel Council reported 765,000 medical tourists to the country in 2017.
 Turkey is undoubtedly a hot spot for those looking to get cheaper hair transplant cost.
 Here are a few reasons why:

 Both International Finance Corporation (IFC) and World Bank are helping Turkey in improving and transforming its medical sector.
 Two initiatives have helped optimize the process:

 - Health Public-Private Partnership Program (2010)

 The former has helped enhance healthcare access, health coverage, health outcomes and financial protection while the latter involves plans for the construction of 50 hospitals at the cost of around £20 billion.
 Out of the 50 hospitals, 4 are currently in operation, and many other projects are underway.
 One of the hospitals, The City Hospital of Adana even has seismic isolators built in it so that in case of an earthquake, greater protection is offered to everyone inside the building.